jonmmar/maram-cc-site/dispatch/index.md

 - 🦉 [Ratiocination, or Rationalization?](/dispatch/ratiocination_vs_rationalization)
   - Why cleverness is not enough: the ancient and modern trap of intelligence turned to self-justification.
 Featuring Bacon, James, and recent cognitive science.

+  > **What’s next?**
+> New features (some playful, some philosophical) are on the way.
+Stay tuned—and if you’re the site’s first mysterious subscriber, thank you for your curiosity.